thewca/wca-regulations/wca-regulations_2012.md

 - 3l) Puzzles must be approved by the WCA Delegate before use in the competition.
 - 3m) Cube puzzles must have at most one logo.
 For the Rubik's Cube or bigger cube puzzles the logo must be placed on one of the centre pieces.
   - 3m1) Colourless engravings (max.
 1 per colour) are not considered as logos.
-- 3n) All brands of puzzles and puzzle parts are allowed, as long as the puzzles comply with all WCA Regulations.
+- 3n) All brands of puzzles and puzzle parts are permitted, as long as the puzzles comply with all WCA Regulations.

 ## Article 4: Scrambling